lhorton585/Liam-Horton-Data-Projects/README.md

 # Liam-Horton-Data-Projects
-Here are several projects undertaken as part of my undergraduate studies at Montclair State Univeristy
+Here are several projects undertaken as part of my undergraduate studies at Montclair State Univeristy.
+1. Logistic Regression on diabetes dataset